Davide95/telegram-integration-dialogflow/README.md

 You should consider to create an init script if you want to run it on production.

 ## How to contribute
-Before submiting new pull requests, ensure that your code follows the PEP 8 style guide and run pylint3 to find bad practices.
+Before submitting new pull requests, ensure that your code follows the PEP 8 style guide and run pylint3 to find bad practices.